drozzzdi/CulinaryRecipy/README.md

-# Getting Started with Create React App
+# Website with culinary recipes
+See DEMO
+Site built with REACT.JS.
+Uses an external API.\
+It contains a detailed description of the preparation of each dish with a list of ingredients.\
+It allows you to search for dishes and divide them into world cuisines.

+## Tech stack

+HTML,\
+Css,\
+React,\
+React Router,\
+Npm,

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App.

 ## Available Scripts

-In the project directory, you can run:

-### `npm start`
+###`npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.